4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Southern Seoul, or the south of the river as for the direct translation, is the new and vibrant area in town.

-While you will find it hard to see it all in one day alone, I have tried to help you scratch the surface and see its highlights.
+While it will be difficult to fit it into a 4-day Seoul itinerary, I have tried to help you scratch the surface and see its highlights.

-Famous because of Psy’s song “Gangnam Style”, Gangnam is a neighborhood and a way of living.
-Seoul’s most expensive area, and the home to some of the nicest parks and shopping malls in town.
+Famous because of Psy’s song “Gangnam Style,” Gangnam is a neighborhood and a way of life in Seoul.
+It is the city’s most expensive area and home to some of the nicest parks and shopping malls in town.

 Stroll through Sinsa and Garosu

-Take the bus or the subway and cross over to the southern part of Seoul.
+Take the bus or the subway to the southern part of Seoul.
 Hannam Bridge links Yognsan to Gangnam and is one of the most picturesque places along the river.

-You can even start your day with a stroll along the river, heading towards the street of Sinsa-dong and Garosu.
-Home to some of the most famous and luxurious brands, packed with small cafes or perfume and cosmetics stores, you might be shocked to find a horse inside.
+You can even start your day with a stroll along the river, heading towards the streets of Sinsa-dong and Garosu.
+Home to some of the most famous and luxurious brands, it is packed with small cafes or perfume and cosmetics stores.
+You might be shocked to find a horse inside.

 Another thing that will surprise and impress is the number of cosmetic surgery clinics crowded in this area – around Tehran-ro (street).

-In the area of Dosan Park, you will find plenty of cafes and coffee shops, but also flagship stores for some of the most famous Korean cosmetic brands.
+In the area of Dosan Park, you will find plenty of cafes and coffee shops, as well as flagship stores for some of the most famous Korean cosmetic brands.

-South Korea is home to some of the most popular and qualitative cosmetics, and you cannot leave without pampering yourself for at least one hour.
+South Korea is home to some of the most popular and qualitative cosmetics, and you cannot do a 4-day Seoul itinerary without pampering yourself for one hour.

-Sulwhasoo Flagship Store is hosted in an impressive building right next to Dosan Park.
+The famous cosmetics store is in an impressive building next to Dosan Park.
 On the ground floor, they host a small museum showcasing the brand’s history and some facts about Korea’s beauty history.

 On the second floor, they have a small shop where you can also try most of their products and choose your favorites.

-Also, they have a SPA where you can enjoy luxurious treatments with their lush cosmetics, infused with Korean ginseng.
+They also have a spa where you can enjoy luxurious treatments using quality cosmetics infused with Korean ginseng.

-On top of the building, they host a nice rooftop terrace, from where you can enjoy the surrounding area.
+They have a nice rooftop terrace on top of the building, from which you can enjoy the surrounding area.

-Next door, have brunch at Dear Dahlia’s Flagship Store with its girly interior, or reward yourself with a coffee at the Dior Cafe.
+Next door, you can have brunch at Dear Dahlia’s Flagship Store, which has a girly interior, or reward yourself with a coffee at the Dior Cafe.

 Bongeunsa Buddhist Temple

-One of the few Buddhist Temples you will find in the city, it is home to 13 smaller temples each with its history and particularities.
+One of the few Buddhist Temples in the city, it is home to 13 smaller temples, each with its own history and particularities.

 Perched on a hill, in between greens, the temple offers temple stays during which you can learn more about Buddhism, sample tea, and learn more about the temple itself.

-Before Buddha’s Day in late summer and around the Lunar New Year, the temple is decorated with colorful lanterns.
-They are actually a symbol of Buddha’s enlightenment and can be admired along with listening to chanting and other processions that take place during this time.
+The temple is decorated with colorful lanterns before Buddha’s Day in late summer and around the Lunar New Year.
+These are a symbol of Buddha’s enlightenment and can be admired, along with chanting and other processions that take place during this time.

-The temple also has a tea house in one of the smaller houses, open since 2018, where you can take a break and savor a cup of delicious tea.
+The temple also has a tea house in one of the smaller houses, which has been open since 2018, where you can take a break and savor a cup of delicious tea.

 COEX Mall and Starfield Library

-Next door to the temple you’ll find the famous Starfield Library hosted inside the COEX Mall.
+Next door to the temple is the famous Starfield Library, which is located inside the COEX Mall.

 Follow the signs, walk between Korean and international brands, and get to the photogenic library.
 The place has been thought of as a place for relaxation and socializing.
-Even if you would be able to read in Korean, you wouldn’t be permitted to borrow books and magazines, but you can read them inside the library.
+Even if you can read in Korean, you won’t be permitted to borrow books and magazines, but you can read them inside the library.

-Apart from the library, COEX Mall hosts an impressive indoor aquarium where you can enjoy a unique “mermaid performance”.
-The place is also known for having the highest number of sharks in South Korea.
+Apart from the library, COEX Mall hosts an impressive indoor aquarium where you can enjoy a unique “mermaid performance.”
+The place also has the highest number of sharks in South Korea.

 Lotte World Tower